For LOST IN LOS ALAMOS Beta Readers Only - Please Do Not Share.

 Native Man said, “G-Men.
 The Feds.
 The government has been restructuring our budget - with no more cold war and all for so long - and they have been laying a lot of the scientists off.”

 At the house, a small Asian man opened the front door.
-When the second G-Man turned back to the door, only the backs of the G-Men could be seen, but the first man’s jaw could be seen moving and his head gesturing.
+When the second G-Man turned back to the door, only their dark suit coat backs could be seen.
+The first man’s jaw seemed to be moving and his head gesturing.
 The face of the Asian man dropped to a mixture of sadness, then anger as he slowly reached around his neck to pull his green badge lanyard up and over his head.
 Asian Man’s thinning hair was flipped up from the back when the lanyard came up across it and it stayed that way, a turkey’s spread plume.
 He looked down to the badge and then handed it to the G-Man, saying something that could only be made out to be bitterness as the clipped but muffled sounds came to Scott and Native Man.

 “So that guy is getting fired right now?”
 Scott asked as G-Man spoke more to Asian Man and Asian Man resignedly nodded his head up and down.